 Dependencies

-To use this parameter, set the Parameterization parameter to Model temperature dependence.
+To use this parameter, set for the parameter Parameterization meaning Model temperature dependence.

 To enable the simulation of thermal effects, select the checkbox for this option.